Goodfellow Celebrates Commissioning of Chief Warrant Officer

-Information Warfare Training Command Monterey Detachment Goodfellow celebrated the promotion of Chief Warrant Officer 2 Christopher G. Kobs from a chief cryptologic technician interpretive to a chief warrant officer 2 in a ceremony held at their headquarters on Mar.
+SAN ANGELO, Texas - A chief cryptologic technician interpretive (CTI) assigned to Information Warfare Training Command (IWTC) Monterey Detachment Goodfellow was commissioned as a chief warrant officer (CWO) during a ceremony at IWTC Monterey Detachment Goodfellow headquarters on Mar.
 15, 2024.

+Chief Warrant Officer 2 Christopher G. Kobs, a native of Glendale, Ariz., was selected to become a cryptologic warfare technician during the Fiscal Year 24 Limited Duty Officer/Chief Warrant Officer cycle and joins more than 100 Active Duty CWOs in his community.

+Navy chief warrant officers embody a unique blend of technical expertise and leadership acumen.
+Within the Navy’s hierarchy, they serve as trusted advisors to commanding officers, providing critical guidance in specialized fields.
+The evolution of this role underscores its essential contribution to the Navy’s operational readiness and effectiveness.

 |Date Taken: